IMPACT

 No Poverty

-– End poverty in all its forms
+- End poverty in all its form

 - Material, digital, mindset using ABCD (Asset-based Community Development) methodology